 Growth of Injectables in Men

 I have seen men frequently seeking options assist them in aging gracefully.
 Many of my male patients are busy with work and family duties and do not have the time to undergo surgery.
 They are mainly interested in non-surgical options including facial injectables.
 I have seen Botox and facial dermal fillers increase in popularity.
 Men are commonly seeking “Brotox” for their 11 lines and forehead.
-The most common areas men are having dermal fillers injected are into the cheek area to hide the eye bags and into the chin to increase its definition.
+The most common areas men are having dermal fillers injected are into the cheek area to increase volume and into the chin to increase its definition.

 Charlotte as a Surgical Destination